-Over the past 20 years, the U.S. tech industry has experienced gangbuster growth with too many jobs for the talent pool.
-Many of you have several potential choices and want a better job framework than reading LinkedIn requests or applying to the hot brand names.
-By the way, most of those roles aren’t better than your current one.
+Over the past 20 years, the US tech industry has grown like gangbusters, and the result is too many jobs for the talent pool.
+This isn’t a bad problem to have, particularly these days.
+But when it comes time to decide which job to consider, you need a framework beyond factors like workplace culture and impact, or LinkedIn requests or what’s currently hot.
+By the way, roles at most of those places aren’t better than your current one.
 It’s one step back, one step forward, trading in one set of problems for another.
-Remember: your goal is that each job is a step function in your career, enabling a new set of skills, expanding your brand, and building your confidence.
+Remember your goal: Each job you take should function as a step in a long career, enabling a new set of skills, expanding your brand, and building your confidence.

-Pre-product companies are still walking the drunken walk, figuring out whether people want their product.
+Stage 1: Pre-product companies are still doing the so-called drunken walk—which is figuring out whether people want their product.
 It’s all about rapid experimentation, fast fails, and operational scrappiness.
-(Example: Seed and Series A startups.)
+(Example: seed and Series A startups.)

-Post-product fit companies have finally found something that works, perhaps after years of experimentation.
+Stage 2: Post-product fit companies have finally found something that works, perhaps after years of experimentation.
 The last thing they want to do is lose this fragile discovery.
-This stage requires process and structure and overnight, the company needs to shift from experimentation to protection and stability.
-(Example: Series B companies with dozens of employees, handful of customers, a single product.)
+This stage requires process and structure, and overnight the company needs to shift from experimentation to protection and stability.
+(Example: Series B companies with dozens of employees, a handful of customers, and a single product.)

-Growth companies are rare, as few companies get here.
-Demand for the product is exploding and the company can’t keep the shelves stocked.
-It’s an exciting and chaotic time for the employees, expanding product lines, adding customers and employees as quickly as possible.
-Good companies at this stage are a perfect balance of innovation and navigating ambiguity with structure and scaling process.
+Stage 3: Growth companies are rare, as few companies get to this point.
+Demand for the product is exploding, and the company can’t keep the shelves stocked.
+It’s an exciting and chaotic time for the employees, as they’re expanding product lines and adding customers as quickly as possible, while also expanding as a team.
+Good companies at this stage are managing to innovate even as they navigate ambiguities in structure and scaling.
 But hypergrowth hides problems and introduces lots of cracks and anxieties within the company.
 (Example: Stripe is this company today; Uber, Pinterest, Airbnb, and Square are examples from the past.)

-Scaled companies are market leaders that include Big Tech (aka FAANG: Facebook, Apple, Amazon, Netflix, Google).
-We can include Oracle, Microsoft, Salesforce in this list, too.
-These companies likely have many hit products, layers of successful management, a finely tuned process for managing and operating at scale, and many employees who have been there for five or even 10+ years.
+Stage 4: Scaled companies are market leaders—think Big Tech (aka FAANG: Facebook, Apple, Amazon, Netflix, Google).
+We can include Oracle, Microsoft, and Salesforce in this list, too.
+These companies likely have many hit products, layers of successful management, a finely tuned process for managing and operating at scale, and many employees who have been there for five or even 10-plus years.
 These companies are durable and are successful whether you join or not.

-Each time a company graduates into the next stage, it changes what and how they are delivering its products and services.
+Each time a company graduates to the next stage, it changes what exactly it’s offering and how it is delivering its products and services.

-Don’t join this phase of company if you want a strong manager, thrive with structure, like to introduce or work on process, or like to build for scale.
+Don’t join a company in this phase if you want a strong manager, thrive with structure, like to introduce or work on process, or like to build for scale.

 This phase is chaotic and ideal for entrepreneurs who love the uncertainty, rapid learning, and embrace change.

-If you join this phase, you might have little to show if this company struggles or folds.
-But if the company finds product-market fit, the experience might be life changing as you see your blue sky ideas find customers, leading to dramatic financial wins.
+If you join during this phase, you might have little to show if this company struggles or folds.
+But if the company finds product-market fit, the experience could be life-changing; if your blue-sky ideas find customers, that could lead to dramatic financial wins.